• Days

 Recruitment agencies

-Any payment made to recruitment agencies (like Monster India or Naukri.com, etc.) will be subject to TDS u/s 194j of Income Tax Act.
+Any payment made to recruitment agencies (like Monster India or Naukri.com, etc.) will be subject to TDS u/s 194j of the Income Tax Act.

 TDS Deduction on GST Amount